inkandswitch/capstone/README.md

 the workspace URL.
 Send this to your desktop out of band (e.g. via email).
 On your desktop, put this URL into your OS clipboard, open the Capstone app, and then paste the URL.

-### Using

-The seperate [cheatsheet](Cheatsheet.md) describes all the features you can use in the app.

-### Running without a Pixelbook

-TODO

-## Hacking

-This sections describes how to develop the Capstone source.

 ### Dev tools